 Since 1993, Kantar Media has also measured all radio listening in a telephone-based survey (CATI).
 From 2006, the CATI survey's primary mission has been to measure local radio stations.
 Local radios are in general too small to be included in the PPM.
 CATI consist of 45 000 interviews per year, reported monthly and quarterly on a 15 minutes level (depending on size of the station).
 See figures in Appendix one, pages 37 - 40.
-For CATI, this version of the report is updated with figures per July 2019 (graphs marked with ).
+For CATI, this version of the report is updated with figures per December 2019 (graphs marked with ).
+Figures from CATI in 2019 may differ slightly from previous publications, as Kantar weighs the figures based on last 12-months average.